BilelMZN/QRT_Challenge_Data/README.md

 # QRT_Challenge_Data
 This repository contains my work on the QRT Data Challenge which aims at predicting the return of a stock in the US market using historical data over a recent period of 20 days.

-The one-day return of a stock $j$ on day tt

 3 datasets are provided as csv files, split between training inputs and outputs, and test inputs.

 Input datasets comprise 47 columns: the first ID column contains unique row identifiers while the other 46 descriptive features correspond to: